wyliebutler/my-dashboard/README.md

 Click the **Heartbeat icon** (pulse) in the header to check the status of your services.
 -   **Green Dot**: Service is reachable (UP).
 -   **Red Dot**: Service is unreachable (DOWN).
--   **Yellow Dot**: Checking...

-**Note on Private IPs (e.g., Tailscale/Localhost):**
-The dashboard uses a "Smart Fallback" system.
-It first tries to check the URL from the backend server.
-If that fails (e.g., the server can't reach your private laptop), it tries to check directly from your browser.
-*   **SSL Warning**: If your private service uses a self-signed certificate, the browser may block the background check.
-You must visit the URL manually once and "Accept/Trust" the certificate for the red dot to turn green.

-## Development

-To work on the project:
-1.  **Frontend**: Edit files in `frontend/`.
-Note that `styles.css` is dynamically injected in `index.html` to work with the Tailwind CDN.
-2.  **Backend**: Add new routes in `backend/routes/` (`.ts` files) and mount them in `server.ts`.
-    -   Run `npm run dev` in `backend/` for local development with `ts-node`.
-    -   Run `npm run build` to compile TypeScript to JavaScript (output in `dist/`).
 3.  **Rebuild**: After making changes, rebuild the containers:
     ```bash
     docker-compose up -d --build